Husker football gets commitment from Alabama transfer defensive lineman Stephon Wynn - NewsBreak

 Husker football gets commitment from Alabama transfer defensive lineman Stephon Wynn

-The Nebraska football team has made another significant addition at a big position of need.
+The Nebraska football team has made another big addition at a big position of need.

-Alabama transfer defensive lineman Stephon Wynn announced Sunday he was joining the Huskers with a 35-second video featuring, among others, former Blackshirts Ndamukong Suh and Grant Wistrom.
+Alabama transfer defensive lineman Stephon Wynn announced Sunday he was joining the Huskers with a 35-second video that features, among other, former Blackshirts Ndamukong Suh and Grant Wistrom.

 The 6-foot-4, 307-pound Wynn, who spent four years in a stacked defensive line room at Alabama, will have two seasons of eligibility remaining with the Huskers.